MS Celestyal Olympia: 2014–2024: Celestyal Olympia

 As part of Louis Cruise Lines re-branding in late 2014, the ship was renamed Celestyal Olympia with an updated livery, to reflect the new corporate identity.

 Due to the COVID-19 pandemic all cruises from 16 March 2020 to 6 March 2021 were suspended.
 The ship resumed service on 28 June 2021, cruising the Greek Isles.

 The ship was laid up at Lavrion in late 2023, following the announcement of Celestyal acquiring the former AIDAaura (renamed Celestyal Discovery) to replace Celestyal Olympia in March 2024.
 In January 2024, following sale, Celestyal Olympia was renamed Bella Fortuna under the Liberian flag, and moved to Çeşme, Turkey.
 The ship left Çeşme on 26 April 2024 and arrived at Ras Al Khaimah, United Arab Emirates, on 15 May.

-After being renamed Fortu under the Comoros flag in early January 2025, she left Ras Al Khaimah in tow on 21 January, and arrived at Alang, India on 2 February to be dismantled.
+After being renamed Fortu under the Comoros flag in early January 2025, she left Ras Al Khaimah in tow on 21 January, and arrived at Alang Ship Breaking Yard, India on 2 February to be dismantled.